Heller (coin)

-The Heller, abbreviation hlr, was a coin, originally valued at half a pfennig, that was issued in Switzerland and states of the Holy Roman Empire, surviving in some European countries until the 20th century.
+The Heller, abbreviation hlr, was a coin, originally valued at half a pfennig, that was issued in Switzerland and various states of the Holy Roman Empire, surviving in some European countries until the 20th century.

-It was first recorded in 1200 or 1208 or, according to Reiner Hausherr as early as 1189.
-The hellers were gradually so debased that they were no long silver coins.
+It was first recorded in 1200 or 1208 though according to Reiner Hausherr, it may have existed as early as 1189.
+The hellers were gradually so debased that they were no longer silver coins.
 There were 576 hellers in a Reichsthaler ("imperial thaler").
 After the Second World War, hellers only survived in Czechoslovakia and Hungary.

 The heller also existed as a silver unit of weight equal to 1/512 of a Mark.

+During the interwar period, Notgeld (emergency paper money) was issued in Germany, Austria, and Liechtenstein and was denominated in hellers.

 Name

-The Heller, also called the Haller or Häller ([ˈhɛlɐ]), in Latin sources: denarius hallensis or hallensis denarius, took its name from the city of Hall am Kocher (today Schwäbisch Hall).
-Silver coins stamped on both sides (Häller Pfennige) were called Händelheller because they usually depicted a hand.
-A distinction was made between white, red and black hellers.
+The Heller, also called the Haller or Häller ([ˈhɛlɐ]), in Latin sources: denarius hallensis or hallensis denarius, derives its name from the city of Hall am Kocher (today Schwäbisch Hall).
+Silver coins stamped on both sides (Häller Pfennige) were called Händelheller, often depicted a hand.
+A distinction was made between white, red, and black hellers.

 Germany

 Overview

-Mints produced the coin from the beginning of the 13th century, based on a previously produced silver pfennig (Häller Pfennig, sometimes called Händelheller for its depiction of a hand on the front face), but its composition deteriorated with the mixing in copper little by little so that it was no longer considered to be a silver coin.
-There were red, white and black Hellers.
-Beginning in the Middle Ages it became a symbol of low worth, and a common German byword is "keinen (roten) Heller wert", lit.: not worth a (red) Heller, or "not worth a red cent".
+Mints began producing the coin in the early 13th century, based on a previously produced silver pfennig (Häller Pfennig, sometimes called Händelheller for its depiction of a hand on the front face).
+However, the composition deteriorated over time due to the gradual mixing in copper, which led to them no longer being considered as silver coins.
+There were red, white, and black Hellers.
+Beginning in the Middle Ages, it became a symbol of low worth, and a common German byword is "keinen (roten) Heller wert," lit.: not worth a (red) Heller, or "not worth a red cent."

-The term Heller came into wide use as a name for coins of small value throughout many of the German states up to 1873 when, after German unification, Bismarck's administration introduced the Mark and the pfennig as coinage throughout the German Empire.
+The term Heller became widely used as a name for coins of small value throughout many of the German until 1873.
+After German unification, Bismarck's administration introduced the Mark and the pfennig as coinage throughout the German Empire.